 We received a Paragraph IV Notice Letter against United States Patent No. 8,821,930 from Actavis Labs FL on February 21, 2015.
-On April 7, 2015, we filed a third lawsuit against Actavis, Inc., Actavis Labs FL, Actavis Pharma, Inc., Watson Laboratories, Inc., and ANDA, Inc. alleging infringement of United States Patent No. 8,821,930.
+On April 7, 2015, we filed a third lawsuit against Actavis alleging infringement of United States Patent No. 8,821,930.

 The Complaint-filed in the U.S. District Court for the District of New Jersey-alleges, inter alia, that Actavis infringed our Oxtellar XR patents by submitting to the FDA an ANDA seeking to market a generic version of Oxtellar XR prior to the expiration of United States Patent No. 8,821,930.

-Actavis has not yet answered Supernus's April 7, 2015 Complaint.
+On April 30, 2015, Actavis answered the Complaint, denying the substantive allegations of that Complaint.
+Actavis Labs FL also asserted Counterclaims seeking declaratory judgments of non-infringement and invalidity of United States Patent No. 8,821,930.
+On June 9, 2015, we filed our Reply, denying the substantive allegations of those Counterclaims.
+The District Court issued a Scheduling Order on July 17, 2015.
+This case is in its early stages.